 Many of Singapore’s best hotels are located around the Marina Bay street circuit, literally a stone’s throw from the action.
 If you are staying in the right room at one of these luxury hotels (which won’t come cheap on Grand Prix weekend), you don’t even have to buy race tickets as you will have a ring side view of the race from the comfort of your hotel room.
 Be sure to check with the hotel during reservation to be sure you will have a room (or even better, a balcony) with a view.

 An iconic landmark, the Raffles Hotel is a grand reminder of Singapore’s colonial past.
 It’s also an incredible 5-star hotel and just a stone’s throw from the Padang area of the circuit.
-Rooms from $1035 SGD per night.
-Reserve on Booking.com
+Rooms from $1280 SGD per night.

 Get close to the action at the Mandarin Oriental, of the best five-star Grand Prix hotels in Singapore.
 The hotel is located in Zone 3 of the circuit near the popular Bay Grandstand (between turns 16/17 and 18/19).
-Rooms from $995 SGD per night.
-Reserve on Booking.com
+Rooms from $1800 SGD per night.

 Singapore Mid-Range Hotels

 Close to Little India, the Parc Sovereign Hotel is close to two MRT lines (about 10 mins walk) and offers free WIFI and an outdoor rooftop swimming pool.
-Double or twin room from $180 SGD per night.
-Reserve on Booking.com
+Double or twin room from $150 SGD per night.

 A brand new chain hotel close to Clarke Quay (700m from the MRT station) and Chinatown and within walking distance of the circuit.
 Rooftop fitness center and swimming pool.
-Rooms from $335 SGD per night.
-Reserve on Booking.com
+Rooms from $330 SGD per night.

 Singapore Budget Hotels

-Budget hotels are concentrated in several areas throughout the city, including Little India and Geylang, the city’s red light district.
-This market is dominated by a couple of budget hotel chains such as Fragrance and Hotel 81.
+Budget hotels are concentrated in several areas throughout the city, including Chinatown, Little India and Geylang, the city’s red light district.
+Be aware that many rooms in centrally located budget hotels are windowless, especially those in narrow historic “shophouse” buildings.
+The budget hotel market in Singapore is dominated by chains such as Fragrance (recently rebranded as “Ibis Budget”) and Hotel 81.
 Don’t expect luxury or great service – these are very basic hotels with tiny rooms and cheap prices.

 Singapore has a wide selection of good-quality hostels, many of which are located in Chinatown, within walking distance to the circuit and plenty of nightlife options.
 A little further away, Little India also has a good selection of cheaper hostels.
 Capsule hotels are a very Asian phenomenon, somewhere between a hostel and a hotel, offering guests a small private space.

-This well-rated hostel chain has two locations in Chinatown – @Temple Street and @Hongkong Street – within walking distance of the Marina Bay circuit and the popular Clark Quay area.
-Single beds in air-conditioned dorms cost from $35 SGD per night.
+Great location on Lavender Street in Chinatown, within walking distance of the circuit and popular nightlife areas.
+Single beds in air-conditioned dorms cost from $20 SGD per night; pods also available.

 Part way between a hostel and a capsule hotel, the Adler (pictured above) is a new premium hostel.
-Dorms feature ‘personal sleeping spaces’ and cost approx $75 SGD per person per night including breakfast.
-Reserve on Booking.com
+Dorms feature ‘personal sleeping spaces’ and cost approx $60 SGD per person per night including breakfast.